germal/OpenCVB/README.md

 The following images are a preview of some algorithms’ output.

-The top left image is the RGB and top right is depth.
-Algorithm results are in the bottom left and right or additional windows.
+In the OpenCVB user interface, the top left image is the RGB and top right is depth.
+Algorithm results are in the bottom left and right or additional OpenGL, Python, or HighGUI windows.

 ![](media/82e8b583dbbef2d7b590f319eda0dca7.png)